 It is very important that you register your children as soon as possible so that school officials will be able to place your child in the proper level.

 To enroll your children in school or child care, you must have a record of their immunizations along with their birth certificate or passport.
 For up-to-date information about required immunizations visit Ithaca City School District.

-In addition to providing immigration assistance, the ISSO also organizes a series of fun activities, trips, and informational workshops.
+In addition to providing immigration assistance, we also organize fun activities, trips, and informational workshops.
 Fall highlights include a fall break trip to New York City and day trip to Niagara Falls.
 Our schedule of upcoming programs is posted here.
-Spouses and family members are welcome to join all ISSO programs and trips.
+Spouses and family members are welcome to join all programs and trips.